Mforcer/tax2/_posts/2014-01-08-single-ledger-cloud-accounting.md

 It is this fast growing network of Xero partners that makes easy the choice of Xero as the cloud based accounting system.
 It is easy for a business to extract its accounting data and move to another system.
 It is now easy to find another bookkeeper or even a new accountant.

-While Xero is not the only cloud based accounting system the DFK Richard Hill team and I work with, it is our preferred.
+While Xero is not the only cloud based accounting system the Schlederer Associates team and I work with, it is our preferred.